sinclairzx81/typebox/readme.md

 ## Compiler

-TypeBox provides an optional high performance runtime type checker that can be used in applications that require extremely fast validation.
-This type checker is optimized for TypeBox types only whose schematics are known in advance.
+TypeBox provides an optional high performance runtime JIT compiler that can be used in applications that require extremely fast validation.
+This compiler is optimized for TypeBox types only whose schematics are known in advance.
 If defining custom schemas with `Type.Unsafe<T>` please consider Ajv.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'
 ```

-Use the Compile function to compile a type into a TypeCheck object.
+Use the `Compile(...)` function to compile a type.

 ```typescript
 const C = TypeCompiler.Compile(Type.Object({         // const C: TypeCheck<TObject<{